 They are caring and affectionate, playful and energetic, and they get along with everybody.

-Beagliers are very healthy dogs which live relatively long and happy lives.
+Beagliers are very healthy dogs that live relatively long and happy lives.

 They don’t cost much initially and won’t cost you in the long run with veterinary or food costs.

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.